malakhs/spotify-artist-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.

+## Credentials

+### Get Spotify API client ID/secret
+- Create an account on spotify
+- Create new app or select an existing one
+- Set baseUrl e.g. `http://localhost:4200/` in white-listed address

+### Configuration
+- Set Client ID and Client Secret in `global.ts`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.